GautamGupta/bb-legacy-plugins/private-forums/trunk/readme.txt

   * Changed where the options are stored.
   * Added Upgrade Function
   * Options can now be set by role administrator
+* 5.0 :
+  * Access Roles can be set for each forums now
+  * Fixed the results of search
+  * Fixed RSS

 == Frequently Asked Questions ==